yohmori/Forecast-LA-PM25/README.md

 2. **epa/Datathon_EPA_Air_Quality_Demographics_Meteorology_2020.xlsx**
     - Original dataset for Datathon.
 Has data for 2020 for 50 states.
 3. **data/df_preprocessed.csv**
-    - Outputed from 01_preprocessing.
+    - Output from 01_preprocessing.
 Merged 2019 and 2020 dataset.
 Filtered to just LA and Riverside.
 Dropped irrelevant columns such as demographics, geographical data, and data with too many sparse points.